 Once all this data is stored within the item master, it must be designed to be easily managed and shared with other departments in the organization.
 It is this aspect where using management software designed around an item master database creates numerous rewards.

-Benefits of centralized data
+Benefits of Centralized Data

 The item master database provides a single source of truth from the product development process to the serial manufacture of products and beyond.
 Using this single location to store and operate on inventory data provides several advantages over the distribution of important data across multiple spreadsheets and even multiple computer systems.